 Texture can be addictive in pottery, and there are an infinite variety of tools that can be used to create texture.
 Of course, the best texture tools are homemade because you can really make your own mark.

-In today's post, an excerpt from the January/February 2013 issue of Pottery Making Illustrated, Larry Elardo demonstrates how he makes textured boards and uses them to make slab built pottery.
+In today's post, an excerpt from the Pottery Making Illustrated archives, Larry Elardo demonstrates how he makes textured boards and uses them to make slab built pottery.
 I must experiment with this!

 - Jennifer Harnetty, editor.

 To create a custom texture board, start with a piece of plywood or tempered hard board; artist’s quality acrylic modeling paste, available at most art/craft stores; putty knife, trowel, and textured ribs, notched trowels or homemade texture tools.
 You can make your own texture tool by cutting step flashing (a light-weight galvanized metal used on roofs) with tin snips (figures 1).
 Spread the paste evenly on the wood with a putty knife or trowel.
 Then draw a design into the paste using one of the texture tools (figures 2).
 Allow the board 24 hours to dry before using.